QSTST/trajectories/README.md

-# Molecular structures and MD trajectories of manuscript submitted to PRB
+# Molecular structures and MD trajectories of article publish in PRB

 This project lists molecular structures used in moldcular dynmics simulation and output trajectiries files.